 nctoolkit is a multi-purpose tool for analyzing and post-processing netCDF files.
-It is designed to carry out almost all analysis and post-processing chains, and to do so easily and efficiently.
 It is designed explicitly with climate change and oceanographic work in mind.
 Under the hood, it uses Climate Data Operators (CDO), but it operates as a stand-alone package with no knowledge of CDO being required to use it.